 The Tone is much darker and emotional than previous installments.

 Set Five Years after the events of Spectre, Bond comes out of retirement to help his ally Felix Leiter, embark on a mission tied to Blofeld’s organization and Safin.

 The iconic Gun Barrel Sequence is back with a major tweak.

 Opening Scene sets The Stakes.

 According to Dan, he compares Bond to a wounded animal.
-What he’s trying to say is in fact, Bond is a vulnerable heartbroken man who’s gone through emotional hell since his childhood was taken from his own stepbrother Blofeld, lost his first love Vesper Lynd & mentor/motherly figure M. Unlike previous Bond actors, Dan’s version is complex, character driven and relatable.
+What he’s trying to say is in fact, Bond’s a vulnerable heartbroken man who’s gone through emotional hell since his childhood was taken from his stepbrother turned antagonist Blofeld, lost his first love Vesper Lynd and mentor/motherly figure M. Unlike previous Bond actors, Dan’s version is complex, character driven and relatable.

 Safin isn’t a generic Bond villain, he has an interesting backstory and motivation.

 Primary Themes are Truth, Deception, Family, Relationships & Legacy.
 Every single one is handled maturely.

 There’s so many twists and turns.
 I cannot reveal juicy details.

 I refuse to tell you how it all ends.
 You’re gonna have to see for yourself.
 This review is CLASSIFIED.
 All I can say is Bond’s character arc closes the book.